Moyes takes Everton backroom staff to Man Utd

 WELLINGTON Off-spinner Jeetan Patel's ability to turn the ball away from lefthanded batsmen has earned him a recall to New Zealand's squad for the first test against South Africa next week.

-LONDON New Manchester United manager David Moyes has brought in his former Everton assistant Steve Round as his deputy at the Premier League champions along with two other backroom staff from his old club.
+LONDON New Manchester United manager David Moyes has brought in his former Everton assistant Steve Round as his deputy at the Premier League champions.

-On Moyes' first official day in his new job, United said Round had been appointed assistant manager, replacing former United player Mike Phelan who left Old Trafford in May following Alex Ferguson's decision to retire after more than 26 years in charge.

-Former England keeper Chris Woods also joined as goalkeeping coach, although he will also perform the same role for the U.S. national team until next year's World Cup, and Jimmy Lumsden arrived as coach.
+United said on Monday that Round, 42, had been appointed assistant manager with Chris Woods joining as goalkeeping coach and Jimmy Lumsden as coach.

 Woods was previously the Everton goalkeeping coach while Lumsden has been part of Moyes's backroom staff since they were together at Preston North End.